yaclt/yaclt/README.md

 - Neovim plugin ([`yaclt.nvim`](https://github.com/yaclt/yaclt.nvim))
 - And more

-The full set of options for each command can be found in [COMMANDS.md](./docs/COMMANDS.md) or by running the command with the `--help` argument.
+The full set of options for each command can be found in the [documentation](https://yaclt.github.io/docs/yaclt/commands) or by running the command with the `--help` argument.

 ## Configuration